Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 I say yes.

-For starters, there is no other place that better showcases overtourism in Vietnam than Tam Coc (I think it even beats Hoi An to this inglorious first position).
+For starters, no other place better showcases overtourism in Vietnam than Tam Coc (I think it even beats Hoi An to this inglorious first position).

 The sheer number of tourists going there, the day trippers, the local Vietnamese tourists coming in hordes of buses, the backpackers, and the family travelers all add up to a very crowded place.

 And the boat rides reflect that – people are nudged more, vendors lurk around every corner, and rowers don’t really put their heart into it.
-It’s one of the reasons I don’t really like Vietnam.
+It’s one of the reasons I don’t really like Vietnam all that much.

 You may even have to queue in line for the next available boat – something that would never happen in Van Long where supply is bigger than demand throughout the day.